 Counselling and Psychotherapy

 I use the terms counselling and psychotherapy interchangeably.
 Both are tools for attending to and inquiring about the Self, identifying and overcoming blocks to personal growth and developing healthy relationships to oneself, others and the world around us.
-Psychotherapy is also a way to learn about how to regulate our nervous systems, be with our emotions and heal our trauma.
+Counselling and psychotherapy are also ways to learn about how to regulate our nervous systems, process our emotions and heal our trauma.
 There are a multitude of ways to practice therapy.
-I specialize in practices of depth psychotherapy and nature-based therapy.
-As listed below, I am also proficient in a host of other complimentary modalities.
+I specialize in practices of body-based therapy, nature-based therapy and depth psychotherapy.
+As listed below, I also offer a host of other, complimentary modalities.

 Nature-Based Therapy